krother/Python3_Basics_Tutorial/for_loops.md

 The line with the `for` statement, a **code block** starts.
 A code block contains one or more line that belong to the `for` and are executed within the loop.
 Python recognizes this code block by **indentation**, meaning that each line starts with four extra spaces.

+Indentation is a central element of Python syntax.
+Indentation must not be used for decorative purposes.

-There are other Python commands that are followed by code blocks.
+There are other Python commands that are also followed by code blocks.
 All of them end with a colon (`:`) at the end of the line.

 #### Code blocks in the IPython shell
 Define code blocks by indenting extra lines: